Open Vs. Closed Hand Striking

 Join the gang.
 The fastest way to improve your skills and gain new skills is to come to Israel, the land of the Bible and of Krav Maga.

-Immerse yourself in 10 days or two weeks of intensive Krav Maga training and counter terrorism.
+Immerse yourself in 10 days or two weeks of intensive Krav Maga training.

 Defense vs every possible threat